Subsystem Thermalization Hypothesis in Quantum Spin Chains with Conserved Charges: Introduction

 The rest of the paper is organized as follows.
-In section \ref{sec2}, we will sketch our framework for examining the subsystem thermalization hypothesis and its relation with the generalized second law of thermodynamics and our numerical implementation methodology.
-We then present our numerical results of the thermalization demographics for the Ising chain with $Z_2$ conserved charges, the XXZ chain with $U(1)$ charges, and the XXX chain with $SU(2)$ charges, in section \ref{sec3:Ising}, \ref{sec4:XXZ_U1} and \ref{sec5:XXX}, respectively.
+In Section \ref{sec2}, we will outline our framework for examining the subsystem thermalization hypothesis and its relationship with the generalized second law of thermodynamics, as well as our numerical implementation methodology.
+We then present our numerical results of the thermalization demographics for the (non-integrable variants of) Ising chain with $Z_2$ conserved charges, the XXZ chain with $U(1)$ charges, and the XXX chain with $SU(2)$ charges, in Section \ref{sec3:Ising}, \ref{sec4:XXZ_U1} and \ref{sec5:XXX}, respectively.
 We will see that the subsystem thermalization hypothesis holds well for the local region of small sizes in most cases.
-Finally, we conclude our paper in section \ref{sec:fin}.
-To make the main text more concise, we put some typical-state thermalization demographics for the cases of XXZ chain in Appendix \ref{App_A}.
+Finally, we conclude our paper in Section \ref{sec:fin}.
+In Appendix \ref{App_A}, we conduct a size-scaling study of the thermalization demographics of Ising chains by varying the system size.
+To make the main text more concise, we put some typical-state thermalization demographics for the cases of XXZ chains in Appendix \ref{App_B} with $U(1)$ charge and in Appendix \ref{App_C} with parity symmetry.